mrets/Operating-Procedures/rt/index.md

 ### Section 4.4.7: Carbon Pathways

-*            M-RETS supports tracking one or more Carbon Pathways that provide a Carbon Intensity ("CI") tracking.
+M-RETS supports tracking one or more Carbon Pathways that provide a Carbon Intensity ("CI") tracking.
 While tracking CI **is not** mandatory, M-RETS encourages generators to submit and track a CI whenever practicable.
 CI values are expressed in grams of carbon dioxide equivalent per megajoule of energy (*gCO~2~e/MJ*) as well as (*gCO~2~e/Dth*).
-M-RETS supports either a Full Lifecycle CI or a Partial Lifecycle CI.*
+M-RETS supports either a Full Lifecycle CI or a Partial Lifecycle CI.

-*1. ****Full Lifecycle Carbon Intensity** - takes into account the GHG emissions associated with all of the steps of producing, transporting, and consuming a fuel.*
+**1. Full Lifecycle Carbon Intensity** - takes into account the GHG emissions associated with all of the steps of producing, transporting, and consuming a fuel.*

-2. ***Partial Lifecycle Carbon Intensity** -- takes into account the GHG emissions associated with all of the steps of producing a fuel up to the Injection Point or interconnection into the distribution system or interstate transportation system.*
+**2. Partial Lifecycle Carbon Intensity** -- takes into account the GHG emissions associated with all of the steps of producing a fuel up to the Injection Point or interconnection into the distribution system or interstate transportation system.*

 Lifecycle CI scores for RNG require an assessment of all sources and sinks of GHGs---from production to end-use---and dividing these emissions by the energy in the gas at a specific point in that lifecycle.
 The resulting value is measured on a carbon dioxide equivalency basis.
 This is important because Methane is a short-lived climate pollutant that, according to the Intergovernmental Panel on Climate Change, is up to 84 times as potent a GHG as carbon dioxide.[[3]](#_ftn3)